-- Medical Command: Support the establishment of a health EOC at provincial and district level.
+- Medical Command: Support the establishment of a health EOC(Emergency Operations Centre) at provincial and district level.

-- Disaster medicine specialist: TA to the provincial health EOC will be provided through a key health advisor with expertise in disaster medicine.
+- Disaster medicine specialist: Technical Assistance (TA) to the provincial health EOC(Emergency Operations Centre) will be provided through a key health advisor with expertise in disaster medicine.

-- Safety: continuously supporting provincial health EOC to ensure guidance for safety is followed and all role-players are protected.
+- Safety: continuously supporting provincial health EOC(Emergency Operations Centre) to ensure guidance for safety is followed and all role-players are protected.